 Finding new online resources and websites to engage learners in classroom review can be challenging, even for experienced teachers.
-You might already be familiar with some of the most popular ones, like Kahoot.
+You might already be familiar with some of the most popular ones, like Kahoot and Gimkit.
 Today there's a growing list of new websites that make it easier than ever to engage learners!
 Blooket is one of my favorites for offering gamified opportunities for skill practice.

 Since educational games on the site can be used both in class and outside your classroom to review content, Blooket is an excellent addition to the websites you're using to keep students on track this year.
 Today I wanted to share more about the site and how to use it in your classroom.

 What is Blooket?
 Can You Play Blooket for Free?